apognu/motiva/crates/libmotiva/README.md

 Not all of Yente is going to be implemented here.
 Notably, none of the index updates feature are going to their way into this repository.
 We will focus on the request part (search and matching).

 Even through we will strive to produce matching scores in the vicinity of those of Yente, exact scores are not a goal.
 In particular, the Rust implementations of some algorithms will produce slightly different results, resulting in different overall scores.
+This is, for example, the case of the algorithm transliterating scripts into latin, which do not use `libicu` by default, and might therefore produce slightly different results <sup>[1]</sup>.

 All implemented algorithms will feature an integration test comparing Motiva's score with Yente's and check they are within a _reasonable_ epsilon of each other.

-If at all possible, this project will try to use only Rust-native dependencies, and stay clear of integrating with C libraries through FFI.
+If at all possible, this project will try to use only Rust-native dependencies, and stay clear of integrating with C libraries through FFI <sup>[2]</sup>.

 Some liberty was taken to adapt some logic and algorithms from Yente, so do not expect fully-compliant API or behavior.

+<sup>[1]</sup>: Motiva can be compiled with the `icu` feature to use the same transliteration library as yente.
+This will require `libicu` development headers and shared libraries.

+<sup>[2]</sup>: With the default features configuration.

 ### Implementation matrix